K-Drama Review: “Circle”, A Riveting Traipse Of Sci-fi Story That Redefines Thrill-bending Writing

 Unpredictably written, Circle threads the alternating timeline premise with a brilliant execution of the main heroes’ perspectives

-Halfway to 2017, I have sealed my benchmark Korean drama to this year.
-I was in a constant eureka moment while watching Circle unfolds without knowing where it will lead me as a viewer.
+Halfway to 2017, I have sealed my benchmark Korean drama with Circle.
+I was in a constant eureka moment while watching the series unfolds without knowing where it will lead me as a viewer.

 Title: Circle: Two Worlds Connected

 Broadcast Period: 22 May 2017 – 27 June 2017

 Plus Factors: Bromance at its Best, Exciting Plot, Intelligent Writing and Directing

 Oh No Moments: Not for casual drama watchers